aqilakmal/NTU-SC2-HMS/README.md

 * Go through code and reorganise
 * Implement todo functions for the rest of the classes
 * Setup testing (optional)

+#### Yong Huat's Todos:

+* Fix Accept/Decline at (y/n) prompt
+* Print Slots then prompt user
+* When complete action, dont go back to main menu but the action menu
+* Order by date, slots
+* in upcoming appointments, choose which appointment to view the details of appointment
+* view and update appointment outcomes